 Google Drive is a complete, cloud-based productivity suite.
 It includes a word processor, spreadsheets, a presentation tool, and, of course, email.
 And this is how you download Google Drive and use it like a boss…

-If you want to get stuff done, and you’re not using Google Drive, you’re missing out on one of the most useful cloud-based productivity apps on the planet.
+If you want to get stuff done, and you’re not using Google Drive, or, Google’s enterprise version, G-Suite, you’re missing out on one of the most useful cloud-based productivity apps on the planet.

 What is Google Drive?
 The Basics